 Many of these changes remain in effect and could extend into future quarters.
-Though significant uncertainty remains as to how COVID-19 will impact our future results and operations, to date we have experienced (i) increased challenges in appropriately documenting members' underlying conditions, as well as lower RAF scores among new members than we have historically experienced, each of which is expected to have an adverse impact on per-member revenue in 2021 and may also impact future years; (ii) limitations on our ability to engage in outreach to potential new members; (iii) abnormal seasonality to our medical expense, including temporarily low levels of utilization and medical expense as members delay or decide not to seek care, which could result in increased medical expense in the future; (iv) increased hospitalizations related to COVID-19 in the fourth quarter of 2020 which are anticipated to continue into at least the first quarter of 2021; and (v) increased operational expenditures to support remote workforce enablement as well as to engage with and support our members.
+Though significant uncertainty remains as to how COVID-19 will impact our future results and operations, to date we have experienced (i) increased challenges in appropriately documenting members' underlying conditions, as well as lower RAF scores among new members than we have historically experienced, each of which is expected to have an adverse impact on per-member revenue in 2021 and may also impact future years; (ii) limitations on our ability to engage in outreach to potential new members; (iii) abnormal seasonality to our medical expense, including temporarily low levels of utilization and medical expense as members delay or decide not to seek care, which could result in increased medical expense in the future; (iv) increased hospitalizations related to COVID-19 in the first half of the first quarter of 2021; and (v) increased operational expenditures to support remote workforce enablement as well as to engage with and support our members.